ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - If there are any enemy units in the defensive area, you MUST attack one of them, and the above two options are unavailable.
 - You may ***not*** attack units in the opponent's safe area.

 After you move a unit, your opponent becomes the active player.
 After you attack for the first time in a round, for the remainder of that round, any units you play will arrive exhausted (they may still be played to the defensive area).
+There is no limit to how many moves you can make per round, as long as you have unexhausted units to move.

 Unless you are starting an attack, moving a unit does not give either player a chance to respond or play cards, the move is completed immediately, and your opponent becomes the active player.
 If you are starting an attack, there is a rigid set of windows for cards to be played, and they eventually resolved all at once.